Andrew Pullinger - Partner, Campbells Grand Cayman - Commercial Litigation

 Recent work highlights include:

-• Leading the successful defence of HSBC in claims by a Madoff feeder hedge fund seeking in excess of US$2 billion damages before the Cayman Grand Court and Court of Appeal (currently on appeal to the Privy Council).
+• Leading the successful defence of HSBC in claims by a Madoff feeder hedge fund seeking in excess of US$2 billion damages before the Cayman Grand Court, Court of Appeal and Privy Council.

-• Defending >US$100 million direct and derivative claims by limited partners alleging fraud, conspiracy, dishonest assistance and knowing receipt in private equity fund litigation before the Cayman Grand Court.
+• Defending >US$100 million direct and derivative claims by limited partners alleging fraud, conspiracy, dishonest assistance and knowing receipt in private equity fund litigation before the Cayman Grand Court, Court of Appeal and Privy Council.

-• Defending a major accounting firm in US$150 million professional negligence claims in parallel Cayman arbitration and litigation proceedings.”
+• Defending a major accounting firm in US$150 million professional negligence claims in parallel Cayman AAA arbitration and litigation proceedings.

 Qualifications and Admissions